 NCSES conducts a number of periodic surveys to assess trends in the science and engineering enterprise.
-Select an individual survey for a detailed description and links to related data, reports, publication series, and products.
+Select an individual survey for a detailed description and links to related data, reports, collections, and products.

 The Survey of Federal Funds for R&D is an annual census completed by the federal agencies that conduct R&D programs and serves as the primary source of information about federal funding for R&D in the United States.

-The Federal S&E Support Survey is a congressionally mandated survey and the only source of comprehensive data on federal science and engineering (S&E) funding to individual academic and nonprofit institutions.
+The Federal Science and Engineering Support Survey is a congressionally mandated survey and the only source of comprehensive data on federal science and engineering (S&E) funding to individual academic and nonprofit institutions.